Meet the islanders looking for romance in Love Island: Australia - TheNewsTrace

 Job: Mannequin

-He says: “I’m a global male mannequin, I reside in New York Metropolis and I occasion with individuals like Katy Perry, I rub shoulders with all the celebrities.
-I’m fairly good with the women.
-My dream girl can be somebody who understands me as a lot as I perceive her, she ought to take lots of satisfaction in herself too.
+He says: “I’m a world male mannequin, I stay in New York Metropolis and I get together with individuals like Katy Perry, I rub shoulders with all the celebrities.
+I’m fairly good with the girls.
+My dream girl can be somebody who understands me as a lot as I perceive her, she ought to take a number of satisfaction in herself too.
 What turns me off?
 Lengthy fingernails, I absolute hate them.”

 And one other factor: Justin says he finds it tough to carry down a relationship due to his job.